 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-They don't call it a classic for nothing.
-Sure, we love a trend-driven sparkler, but trends come and go and nothing says, "I'm engaged" quite like a classic engagement ring.
-Defined by simplicity and sophistication, these rings are called classics for a reason; a traditional diamond cut with a no-frills design never goes out of style.
+Sure, we love a trend-driven sparkler, but nothing says "I'm engaged" quite like a classic engagement ring.
+Defined by simplicity and sophistication, these rings are classics for a reason: A traditional diamond cut with a no-frills design never goes out of style.

 "Trend-driven styles are great if you are committed to these elements and committed to loving them for the duration," explains jewelry designer Corina Madilian.
 "If you are picking something of the moment just because you are currently seeing and liking it, you may not feel the same down the line, which is perfectly fine if you are comfortable knowing you may be resetting your stone or replacing the ring entirely when you are over it."

 Meet the Expert

 - Corina Madilian is one-half of the husband-wife duo behind Single Stone.
 With over 15 years of designing jewelry for the brand and over 30 years in the industry, Madilian is an expert in creating timeless, heirloom-quality styles and restoring antique pieces.